lg13826/Machine-Learning/README.md

 <img src="/images/unmodified_histogram.png">

 ### Ocean Proximity
-A suspected variable that could provide a great deal of value to our project would be the ocean_proximity column.
-However, it cannot be used as is as the variables are strings and aren’t providing numerical values.
-My solution is to transpose the ocean_proximity column which returns the values provided as columns with True/False values.
-The following columns are provided after transposing [<1H OCEAN, INLAND, ISLAND, NEAR BAY, NEAR OCEAN]
+One potential variable that could provide value to our training would be the ocean_proximity column.
+However, it cannot be used as is due to the column containing non-numerical values.
+As such, I've decided to transpose the ocean_proximity column.
+The transposed column then returns the following:
+> [<1H OCEAN, INLAND, ISLAND, NEAR BAY, NEAR OCEAN]

+Due to these columns providing True and False values that can be interpreted as 1 or 0.
+We can better determine if it makes a difference in our model.
-If we then plot this information along a Latitude vs Longitude graph we can see that proximity to an ocean does indeed correlate with higher median_house_value:
+Plotting the data along a Latitude vs Longitude graph we can see that proximity to an ocean does indeed correlate with higher house values:
 <img src="/images/lat_long_ocean_proximity.png">
 <img src="/images/ocean_proximity_heatmap.png">

 ### Rooms and Population
+Within the dataset, we have the following columns
-The columns [total_rooms, total_bedrooms, population, households], while on their own do have some impact on the housing value, aren’t nearly as accurate without further manipulation.
-We can use the following formula to condense  the columns into [bedroom_ratio, household_rooms]: train_data['bedroom_ratio'] = train_data['total_bedrooms'] / train_data['total_rooms'] train_data['household_rooms'] = train_data['total_rooms'] / train_data['households'] When plotted on a heatmap, we see that these new variables provide a greater correlation to median_house_value than having those values on their own.
+> [total_rooms, total_bedrooms, population, households]

+While on their own, the variables do have some impact on the housing value, they aren’t nearly as accurate without further manipulation.
+We can use the following formula to give us two new columns.
+> train_data['bedroom_ratio'] = train_data['total_bedrooms'] / train_data['total_rooms']

+> train_data['household_rooms'] = train_data['total_rooms'] / train_data['households']

+The two ratios give us values between 0-1, which can provide more detailed info to the model as to how the values correlate.
+When plotted on a heatmap, we see that these new variables provide a greater contribution to our existing data and thus would help the model predict more accurately.
 <img src="/images/bedroom_ratio_household_rooms_heatmap.png">

 # Training the Model